TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-certifications-compliance.md

     ownershipId="AzureData_AzureCosmosDB"
 />

+# Does Cosmos DB meet my organizations compliance and security needs?

+## Recommended Documents

-# Compliance in Azure Cosmos DB
+### Compliance in Azure Cosmos DB

 Azure Cosmos DB is continually expanding its certification coverage.
 See this article for certificates and compliance of Azure Cosmos DB service: [Compliance in Azure Cosmos DB](https://gallery.technet.microsoft.com/Overview-of-Azure-c1be3942)

-# Security in Azure Cosmos DB
+### Security in Azure Cosmos DB

 For the most up to date information on the security features Azure Cosmos DB provides, please see: [Azure Cosmos DB Security Baseline](https://docs.microsoft.com/azure/cosmos-db/security-baseline)